khalladay/khalladay.github.com/_posts/2017-08-30-Vulkan-Uniform-Buffers-pt2.md

 ## Use Device-Local Memory

-I liked this piece of feedback because it forced me to actually validate an assummption I made in the previous post: that data which gets 100% updated every frame likely doesn't benefit from being device local.
+I liked this piece of feedback because it forced me to actually validate an assumption I made in the previous post: that data which gets 100% updated every frame likely doesn't benefit from being device local.
 So I'm starting with that as my hypothesis.

 For the most part, changing things to use device local memory was surprisingly easy.
 All it took was changing what buffer was getting mapped when I wanted to transfer uniform data, and then adding code to copy that data (now in a staging buffer) to the device local memory that the shaders ended up using.
 Given that the nuts and bolts of using a staging buffer are already excellently presented at [vulkan-tutorial.com](https://vulkan-tutorial.com/Vertex_buffers/Staging_buffer), I'm going to skip talking about that here.
 You can always check out the [repo](https://github.com/khalladay/VkBreakout) if you're curious.